zepinglee/citeproc-js/manual/citeproc-doc.rst

 Processor control
 #################

-In the ordinary operation of the ``makeCitationCluster()`` command, the processor generates citation strings suitable for a given position in the document.
+In ordinary operation, the processor generates citation strings suitable for a given position in the document.
 To support some use cases, the processor is capable of delivering special-purpose fragments of a citation.

 ^^^^^^^^^^^^^^^
 ``author-only``
 ^^^^^^^^^^^^^^^

-When ``makeCitationCluster()`` is invoked with a non-nil ``author-only`` element, everything but the author name in a cite is suppressed.
+When the ``makeCitationCluster()`` command (not documented here) is invoked with a non-nil ``author-only`` element, everything but the author name in a cite is suppressed.
 The name is returned without decorative markup (italics, superscript, and so forth).

 .. code-block:: js